NetSparkleUpdater/NetSparkle/README.md

 * `--show-examples`: Print examples of usage to the console.
 * `--help`: Show all options and their descriptions.

+### Using JSON app casts

+If you'd like to use a JSON app cast rather than XML:

+* Use `--output-type json` when generating your app cast file via the app cast generator
+* Set `SparkleUpdater.AppCastGenerator` to `new JsonAppCastGenerator(mySparkleUpdater.LogWriter)`.
+* By default, the output will be human-readable.
+If you want to turn this off, set the `JsonAppCastGenerator.HumanReadableOutput` property to `false`.

 #### General Options When Generating App Cast
 * `-a`/`--appcast-output-directory`: Directory in which to write the output `appcast.xml` file.
 Example use: `-a ./Output`